Goldinteractive/gold-features/README.md

 Do your changes and check them using the docs page.

-Once you've finished updating go to the root directory and run `yarn lerna:updated`.
+Once you've finished updating commit your changes and go to the root directory and run `yarn lerna:updated`.
 This will check whether a new package is required.
 Make sure that only your changed project pops up.
 Then using `yarn lerna:publish` you can publish the changed packages to the npm registry.